Union Latino Americana

-Union Latino Americana (ULA) was a short-lived Pan American Governing body of Hispanic fraternities created in the early 20th century.
-The ULA was established in 1932 during a convention of Phi Iota Alpha in the City of New York.
+Union Latino Americana (ULA) was a short-lived Pan American governing body of Hispanic fraternities created in the early 20th century.
+The ULA represented 21 Latin American countries and the United States.
+It operated from 1932 to 1939.

+History

+The Union Latino Americana (ULA) was established in 1932 during a convention of Phi Iota Alpha in the New York City, New York.
+The ULA was a framework for the implementation of Pan-Americanism ideology.

 The ULA organized Latin America into 22 zones.
 Each of the 21 Latin American countries constituted a zone.
 The 22nd zone was represented by the United States.
-The ULA was a framework for the implementation of Pan-American ideology.
 All the zones were bound by the same constitution and internal rules and regulations.

-On September 30, 1934, Sigma Delta Alpha, a fraternity established on the island of Puerto Rico, joined the Union.
-It was renamed Phi Sigma Alpha.
-By 1937, the ULA had several well established and functional zones including:
+On September 30, 1934, Sigma Delta Alpha, a fraternity established in Puerto Rico, joined the Union.
+It was renamed Phi Sigma Alpha zone.
+In September 1939, the Phi Sigma Alpha zone separated from the ULA and eventually formed the Phi Sigma Alpha Fraternity of Puerto Rico.
+The ULA dissolved shortly thereafter.

+Zones

+By 1937, the ULA had several well-established and functional zones including: